Is It a Break-Up Or a Make-Up?

-And they always view the world through their own rose coloured glasses.
+And they always view the world through their own rose-colored glasses.

 That is to say, their view of the world (including you) is always influenced by their own historical environment.

 What am I saying with all this?
-Well, your perception of one event will be different to your partner simply as their understanding and subsequent judgement will be different.
+Well, your perception of one event will be different to your partner simply as their understanding and subsequent judgment will be different.